 If you’ve set up an Amazon Household account to share your Prime benefits with a now-former member of your household, you can end it.
 To stop sharing your Prime benefits:

 If you choose to leave the household, you will not be able to join a new household for 180 days.
-This is also true for the member who is kicked.
+This also applies to the member whom you removed from the household.
 However, should you choose, you can rejoin or reinvite the same household at any time.

 Now that you know how to remove someone from your Amazon account, it should be easier for you to kick off the unwanted guest enjoying the privileges of your Prime membership.

 Whether you want to get rid of unwelcome people from your Amazon account or make your account more secure by adding more security features, this guide should help you do that.

 If you find this post helpful, consider checking out our guide about

 how to return multiple items to Amazon at once.
 FAQs 1.
 Can I log someone out of my Prime account?

 A. Yes, Amazon allows you to remove someone from your account.
 You can take a look at all the logged-in devices and remove the one you want to get rid of.

 2. Does changing Amazon password kick everyone off?

 A. When you change the password of your Amazon account, you get an option to log out from every registered device that has your account logged in.
 You can use the Log out from all devices option to kick everyone off your account if you wish to.